browserengineering/book/book/html.md

 ===================

 Right now, the `Layout` class works token-by-token; we now want it to go node-by-node instead.
-So let's sepate the old `token` method into three parts: all the cases for open tags will go into a new `open` method; all the cases for close tags will to into a new `close` method; and instead of having a case for text tokens our browser can
+So let's separate the old `token` method into three parts: all the cases for open tags will go into a new `open` method; all the cases for close tags will to into a new `close` method; and instead of having a case for text tokens our browser can